 BEWARE!
 Monkeys at Angkor Wat: They look so cute… until they’re swinging around your neck trying to swig your can of coke!

 Check out our travel guides to the best places to visit in Cambodia below!
-Scroll further down and you’ll find some important travel info (visas, the best time to visit etc.) as well as an overview of each region and a clickable map!
+Scroll further down and you’ll find some important travel info (visas, the best time to visit etc.) as well as an overview of each region.

 When is the best time to visit Cambodia?